revsys/django-health-check/README.rst

 Writing your own custom health checks is also very quick and easy.

 We also like contributions, so don't be afraid to make a pull request.
+Just be sure to test everything by installing and running `tox` before submitting the pull request.

 Use Cases
 ---------